morfioce/asynch-js/PITCHME.md

 Continuation with Callbacks
 @snapend

-### Request 3 files in parrallel but display them as soon as possible in order.
+### Request 3 files in parrallel but display them as soon as possible in order

 ---